Learning Recurrent Neural Net Models of Nonlinear Systems: The proposed learning procedure and its performance

 \begin{theorem} Under Assumptions~\ref{as:equicontinuous} and \ref{as:outputs}, the following holds for any $\Sigma = (A,b,c)$, $\xi$, and $k \ge 2$:

-\end{theorem} Note that the last term on the right-hand side of \eqref{eq:riskbound} is the expectation, with respect to $u \sim \mu$, of the sup norm of the difference between the degree-$k$ Bernstein polynomial $B_k \sF u$ and the degree-$k$ Bernstein polynomial $B_k\sF_{\Sigma,\xi}B_{k-1}u$.
+\end{theorem} Note that the last term on the right-hand side of \eqref{eq:riskbound} is the expectation, with respect to $u \sim \mu$, of the sup norm of the difference between the degree-$k$ Bernstein polynomial $B_k \sF u$ and the \fix{$k$-jet $J^k_0\sF_{\Sigma,\xi}B_{k-1}u$.}

 We are now ready to present our learning procedure.
 For $1 \le j \le k$, let $t_j \deq jT/k$, and consider the following Empirical Risk Minimization (ERM) scheme: